Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 #### Description

 > Returns the body of the current page as a string.
-If the routes content file has a `.md` or `.markdown` extension, the body will be parsed from markdown to html.
+If the route's content file has a `.md` or `.markdown` extension, the body will be parsed from markdown to html.

 #### Return Type